SEI-R-7-26/Installfest_Windows/README.md

 ![Bash](https://docs.microsoft.com/en-us/windows/wsl/media/ubuntuinstall.png)

-Enter a username and password, we recommend setting these the same as your windows os login!
+Enter a username and password.
+We recommend setting these the same as your Windows OS login!

-Now let's ensure that the Ubuntu environment is on WSL2, enter the following into `powershell` as an **`admin`**:
+Now let's ensure that the Ubuntu environment is on WSL2.
+Enter the following into `powershell` as an **admin**:

 ```ps
 wsl --list --verbose